QuocBaoNNguyen/cse15l-lab-reports/cse15l-lab-report-ONE.md

 **Working Directory:** `/home`
 <br/>
 <br/>
 **Explanation:** As we can see, the output gives us nothing.
 This is because with no argument, we give Java nothing to concatenate.
 As a result, it returns blank.
+However, even though it returns nothing, if it is still running and you type something, and press enter again, it will return what you typed.
+This is something I noticed.
 <br/>
 <br/>
 This is an error because Java was expecting an argument of a file to concatenate, however, it got nothing so it did not perform the command as it wanted to.